Roberto Sánchez Palomino: Biography

 Roberto was born in Huaral on February 3, 1969.
 He studied Psychology at the National University of San Marcos.

 In 2020, he was appointed manager of Social Development of the Provincial Municipality of Huaral.

 Political career

 In the 2006 general elections, Roberto ran for congress for the Decentralist Concertation for Lima, without success, he obtained 1,259 votes.

 In the 2006 regional and municipal elections, Roberto was a candidate for mayor of Huaral for the Peruvian Humanist Party, but was unsuccessful in winning it.

 He was part of the Peruvian Humanist Party, later he joined Together for Peru, where he is the president as of 2022.

 Congressman

 In the 2021 general elections, he was elected congressman for the Republic of Peru with Together for Peru, with 29,827 votes, for the 2021-2026 parliamentary period.

 On July 29, 2021, he was appointed Minister of Foreign Trade and Tourism in the government of Pedro Castillo.
+He was the only individual to serve throughout the entirety of Castillo's tenure.